Welcome in our HandPan maker's workshop...

 back to contents...

-Shellopan is a cooperative manufacturing metal musical instruments in the Handpan / Pantam family, located near Strasbourg (France).
+Shellopan is a collective making metal musical instruments of the Handpan / Pantam family, located near Strasbourg (France).
+Each member builds his own instruments with his own tuning style, enabling us to offer a wider variety of different handpans.

-The result of hammering by the tuner and a character given by the choice of raw material, all our Handpans are unique creations and while it may seem possible to reproduce 'the object', it is never possible to reproduce 'the musical instrument' in all the subtlety of its sound timbre.
+The result of hammering by the tuner and a character given by the choice of raw material, all our Handpans are unique creations, and while it may seem possible to reproduce “the object”, it is never possible to reproduce “the musical instrument” in all the subtlety of its sound timbre.

 You'll also find all the information you need to buy a Shellopan.
 Finally, if you can't find the answer to a question, you'll find our contact details in the contact section!